10-year-old singer Souparnika Nair wowed the Britain's Got Talent judges at this year's auditions.

 Watched on by her parents from the sidelines, Souparnika got four yeses through to the next round.

-Britain's Got Talent auditions continue Saturday nights on ITV.
+Britain's Got Talent airs Saturday nights on ITV.

-The live shows will take place later this year.
+The final will take place later this year.